 - 1. Verify that the LED on the front panel of the XT Codec Unit is blinking. - 2.
-Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit.
-If you are using the Scopia XT Executive as your computer's monitor, the computer content is displayed on the monitor instead of the system menus and camera.

-- 3. Access the endpoint's main menu by pressing ok/menu on the XT Remote Control Unit.
-If you are using Scopia XT Control, select the Scopia XT Control icon on your taskbar. - 4.
-The system home page appears on the monitors, and you can access the following menus: - Call-make audio and video calls - Contacts-view, edit, and call contacts in the phonebook - Present-view your computer content - Control Camera-adjust the optional camera camera's position - Recording-start recording a videoconference (license required) - Configure-perform basic configuration and check the system status
+Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit. - 3.
+The system home page appears on the monitors, and you can access the following menus: - Call-make audio and video calls - Contacts-view, edit, and call contacts in the phonebook - Present-start sharing content from your computer - Control Camera-adjust camera position - Recording-start recording a videoconference (license required) - Configure-perform basic configuration and check the system status

-When you access the system for the first time only, the Quick Setup wizard is displayed (for details, see Accessing the Quick Setup Procedure on page 30).
+When you access the system for the first time only, the Quick Setup wizard is displayed (for details, see Accessing the Quick Setup Procedure on page 21).

-Figure 11: Main menu
+Figure 9: Main menu

-5. Select one of the options using the arrow keys of the XT Remote Control Unit or using your keyboard and mouse.
+4. Select one of the options using the arrow keys of the XT Remote Control Unit.